 Great for unloading after work with your colleagues:

 Yes, I’m talking happy hour, those outings that leave you with smeared memories of a great time.
-The bar at Panxa offers wondrous cocktails and crave-inducing bites (like their creamy poblano fries); Los Compadres is a local Mexican favorite with some of the best chips on earth and one of my favorite bebidas – the tamarindo margarita; Simmzy’s speaks to the gregarious ones with its communal table and ample beer selections on tap; and La Casita Rivera is just the right combination of mellow, accessible, and scrumptious.
+The bar at Panxa offers wondrous cocktails and crave-inducing bites (like their creamy poblano fries); Los Compadres is a local Mexican favorite with some of the best chips on earth and one of my favorite bebidas – the tamarindo margarita; Simmzy’s speaks to the gregarious ones with its communal table and ample beer selections on tap; Dutch’s Brewhouse along the Atlantic corridor boasts plenty of craft brews on tap and ah-may-zing pizza; and La Casita Rivera is just the right combination of mellow, accessible, and scrumptious.

 Those nights when you’ve got a sitter (kid, dog, cat, or otherwise):

 When it’s you and your love or your BFF or that favorite cousin you haven’t seen in years, it’s nice to get yourself out to a place with a cool vibe, hearty food, and a space that helps you connect.
 Thiptara has great Thai in a surprisingly lovely setting (you wouldn’t think you’d find such elegance when the outside appears to have been a Taco Bell once upon a time).
-Downtown’s Padre offers just the right margarita for you and your companion, and several shareable dishes that set the tone for a relaxed evening.
+Roe Seafood in Belmont Shore is relaxing, appetizing, and chill with plenty of sushi options, a fun happy hour selection, and refreshing drinks (and if you’re feeling antisocial, their Xpress space has a distinct and tasty menu you need to know).
+Downtown’s Padre offers just the right margarita for you and your companion, and several shareable dishes that set the tone for a relaxed evening [New Ownership Alert!!
+I hear thangs ain’t quite the same at Padre now that management has a new name].
 And while wonderful for happy hour, Panxa’s dining side offers many a playful, sexy dish.
 And it’s hard not to feel like you’ve gotten away for the night when at Tantalum, all the senses aroused the moment you step across the threshold.

 When it’s time for a celebration:

 One of the favorite birthday lunch spots for the work squad is George’s, with Greek classics (available family style) and diner standards.
 The upstairs bar scene at Bo-Beau’s Roof Tap instantly makes you want to shout hooray, and that’s even before you’ve had a chance to take on one of their bold cocktails or a plate of their unforgettable brussels sprouts.
+Similar things can be said about Saint & Second, with a rooftop space of its own (though slightly smaller, though they make up for it with their mac & cheese).
 The staff at Restauration is happy to seat you and your party of six, of eight, of ten, in their rustic backyard patio, complete with a selection of pizzas.
 Social List‘s name says it all – land there to eat, drink, and be thrilled.

 You’re in the mood for eating slowly and sipping weekend beverages:

 Oh, you want brunch?
 You’ve landed in the right city.
 Lucky Long Beach – we have three Potholder Cafes to brag about, each of their griddles hot and ready to make almost anything you can fathom eating on a late Sunday morning.
 Berlin Bistro is small but fills big appetites with its hearty weekend menu.
-Padre will give you mimosas and then some, mingling appetizing Mexican favorites with brunch classics.
+Lola’s (with two LBC locations) will give you mimosas, margaritas, and then some, mingling appetizing Mexican favorites with brunch classics.
 And while I’ve mentioned them earlier, The Attic, Restauration, and EJ Malloy’s all draw big crowds for their brunch offerings.
 And while they don’t serve the bubbly, you’re sure to get something hearty and filling enough to put you in a Sunday afternoon food coma if you enjoy breakfast at Bake ‘N Broil.

 Those times when you’re desperate for seat cushion coins just to eat: